eugeniopaglino/immigrant-mortality/README.md

 certificates.
 </td>
 <td style="text-align:left;">
-‘All other causes’ ‘Alzheimer’s disease and dementia’ ‘Circulatory diseases’ ‘COVID-19’ ‘Diabetes’ and 4 more
+‘All other causes’ ‘Alzheimer disease and other dementias’ ‘Circulatory diseases’ ‘COVID-19’ ‘Diabetes’ and 4 more
 </td>
 <td style="text-align:left;">